tedserbinski/www-jekyll/_posts/mobility/2016-04-06-defining-mobility.markdown

 ---
 layout: post
 title: "Defining Mobility"
-description: "Defining mobility to include technologies and services that enable people and goods to move around more freely."
+description: "What is mobility?
+Technologies and services that enable people and goods to move around more freely."
 social_photo: techstars-mobility-thesis.png
 categories: ["mobility"]
 tags: ["mobility", "techstars", "techstars mobility", "top post"]
+excerpt: "Since launching Techstars Mobility in Dec of 2014, the #1 question I get asked is: What does mobility mean?
+And the follow up: How does this relate to the automotive industry?
+Read on to see how I define mobility for the automotive industry."
 ---
 <h2 class="sub-title"><small>Mobility includes technologies and services that enable people and goods to move around more freely.</small></h2>

-Since [launching Techstars Mobility in Dec of 2014](/mobility), the #1 question I get asked is: <strong>What does mobility mean?</strong>
+Since [launching Techstars Mobility in Dec of 2014](/mobility), the #1 question I get asked is: <strong>What does mobility mean?</strong> And the follow up: <strong>How does this relate to the automotive industry?</strong>

 And to be honest, when we launched the program, I didn’t have a great way to answer this question.
 Thankfully, I had some friends that had a better sense than me. <a href="http://fontinalis.com/">Fontinalis Partners</a>, a VC firm co-founded by Bill Ford, along with <a href="http://www.ford.com/">Ford</a>, and <a href="http://www.magna.com/">Magna</a> all shared their perspectives with me.
 And it became clear: their definitions were different and changing frequently to address the rapidly expanding market.
 As with any new, emerging market, it’ll take time and experience to offer a clear and consistent definition.